RetroDECK/ES-DE/README.md

 ### Help needed:

-If you would like to contribute to the development of EmulationStation Desktop Edition, please read the [CONTRIBUTING](CONTRIBUTING.md) file!
+If you would like to contribute to the development of EmulationStation Desktop Edition, please read how to participate [here](CONTRIBUTING.md)!
+(You can also read about planned future features there).

 Other information
 =================

-[NEWS.md](NEWS.md) contains information about new functionality, improvements and bug fixes. \
+[NEWS.md](NEWS.md) contains information about the current release as well as previous releases.
+This includes features, improvements and bug fixes.
-(An overview of all previous versions will be included here as well.)

-[INSTALL.md](INSTALL.md) provides details on how to build and configure the application.
+[INSTALL.md](INSTALL.md) provides details on how to build the application from source code, and also discusses more advanced configuration topics.

 [CREDITS.md](CREDITS.md) is an attempt to credit the individuals and projects which made this application possible.

 [THEMES.md](THEMES.md) is a guide on how theming works and is useful for those who would like to develop a new theme, or perhaps customize an existing theme.

 Some feature highlights
 =======================